-adly, Many also of the godly at home faw clouds gathering, and a terrible black from coming on.

-bout this sime bleft Mr. Me Vard, Cargill, and others through the lands, who were of one heart and foul, feeing with one eye, thinking with one mind, and speaking with one breath, met at Glasgow to compare notes, and let a day apart for prayer together, 10 be ing of the fin and danger of the malignant courses driven on in that day by fraud and force, especially calling home their head Charles IId Mr. Mc Ward was the first that prayed with more than ordinary enlargement and gale upon his spirit, earnestly begging of the Lord, that in mercy, love and pity, he would feat, spirit and fit a remnant to stand stedfost, whatever, and from whatfoever airth the winds might blow: and that there might be a succession of faithful witnesses raised up to follow the Lord fully in life and death: But Charles and his interest came not in his way.
-When ended, they challenged him for it; he faid, Let alone, if it be with you as it hath been with me, they would all go the fame road; and fo it was with all of them: From whence they concluded, that it would be wasted time and prayers that were frent about him.
+2dly, Many also of the godly at home faw clouds gathering, and a terrible black storm coming on.
+About this time blest Mr. McWard, Cargill, and others / through the lands, who were of one heart and foul, feeing with one eye, thinking with one mind, and fpeaking with one breath, met at Glasgow to compare notes, and fet a day apart for prayer together, to be more and more confirmed of their duty of giving warning of the fin and danger of the malignant courfes driven on in that day by fraud and force, especially calling home their head Charles IId.
+Mr. McWard was the first that prayed with more than ordinary enlargement and gale upon his spirit, earnestly begging of the Lord, that in mercy, love and pity, he would feal, spirit, and fit a remnant to stand stedfast, whatever, and from whatfoever airth the winds might blow; and that there might be a succession of faithful witnesses raised up to follow the Lord fully in life and death: But Charles and his interest came not in his way.
+When ended, they challenged him for it; he faid, Let alone, if it be with you as it hath been with me, they would all go the fame road; and so it was with all of them: From whence they concluded, that it would be wasted time and prayers that were fpent about him.
 Mr. Cargill after that was never heard to pray for him in public.
-Hisunhappy birth and restoration-day, May 20th 1660, which was enacted and made an univerfal Thankfgiving-day, became a trial to some, and a land-fin and fnare to many, and observed to this day, by castle-guns roaring, though even upon the Sabbath, at twelve of the clock: which day was Mr Cargill's ordinary weekly fermonday.
+His unhappy birth and restoration-day, May, 29th 1660, which was enacted and made an univerfal Thankfgiving-day, became a trial to fome, and a land-fin and fnare to many, and observed to this day, by castle-guns roaring, though even upon the Sabbath, at twelve of the clock: which day was Mr. Cargill's ordinary weekly fermonday.
 His kirk being very throng, with tears he faid, Do you expect more or better preaching this day than other days? or, is it upon account of your king?
-It is like that is many of your errands; for me, I defire to be found in the way of my duty, being our ordinary day, otherwise I would not have preached a word upon that account.
-"Réjoice not, O Ifrael, as other people rejoice; for thou art gone a whoring from thy God," And this is the first step of your going a whoring which will make way to lead and draw on too many long and great; and whoever of the Lord's people are this day rejoicing, their joy will be "like the crackling of I horns under a pot:" it will foon be turned to mourning; he will be the wofullest fight that ever the poor church of Scotland saw.
+It is like that is many of your errands; for me, I defire to be found in the way of my duty, being our ordinary day, otherwife I would not have preached a word upon that account.
+Rejoice not, O Ifrael, as other peo-ple rejoice; for thou art gone a whoring from thy God.
+And this is the first step of your going a whoring which will make way to lead and draw on too many long and great; and whoever of the Lord's people are this day rejoicing, their joy will be like the crackling of Thorns under a tot; it will foon be turned to mourning; he will be the wofullest fight that ever the poor church of Scotland saw.
 Wo, wo, wo to him; his name shall stink while the world stands, for treachery, tyranny, and leachery.
-I had this account from several old Christans who were his hearers that day; especially that serious zealous Christian, Robert Goodwin, one of Durham's elders, when in prison with him.
+I had this account from several old Christians who were his hearers that day; especially that serious zealous Christian, Robert Goodwin, one of Durham's elders, when in prison with him.